-6. SERVICES IN SUPPORT OF THE WORLDWIDE NAVIGATIONAL WARNING SYSTEM
+6. SERVICES IN SUPPORT OF THE WOROLDWIDE NAVIGATIONAL WARNING SYSTEM

-Maritime safety information is promulgated in accordance with the requirements of IMO Resolution A.705(17) - Recommendation on the promulgation of maritime safety information, as amended.
-Navigational warnings are issued under the auspices of the IHO/IMO Worldwide Navigational Warning Service in accordance with the requirements of IMO resolution A.706(17) - Worldwide Navigational Warning Service, as amended.
+Maritime safety information is promulgated in accordance with the requirements of IMO resolution A.705(17) - Recommendation on the promulgation of maritime safety information, as amended by MSC.468(101).
+Navigational warnings are issued under the auspices of the IHO/IMO World-Wide Navigational Warning Service in accordance with the requirements of IMO resolution A.706(17) - World-Wide Navigational Warning Service, as amended by MSC.469(101).

-Navigational warnings are issued in response to SOLAS Chapter V Regulation 4 -Navigational warnings, and carry information which may have a direct bearing on the safety of life at sea.
-Some of the subjects of concern for navigational warnings rely on sources from NMHSs.
+Navigational warnings are issued in response to SOLAS Chapter V Regulation 4 - Navigational warnings, and carry information which may have a direct bearing on the safety of life at sea.
+Some of the subjects of concern for navigational warnings rely on sources from NMHSs or National Authorities.
 Appropriate coordination and information-sharing agreements should be established with NAVAREA coordinators to facilitate an effective warning service.